ALFA and is managed by an industry Committee the Feedlot Industry Accreditation Committee (FLIAC).

 improvement in production, the welfare of cattle in our care and environmental management within our industry.

 In 2014, NFAS underwent an independent review to assess if and how it needed to modernise in order to continue to support the promise of Australian Grain Fed beef and ensure accredited feedlots maintain access to market premiums associated with Grain Fed beef.

 The review recommended a number of changes.
-Following stakeholder consultation and input these changes will take effect in the NFAS Rules and Standards from 1 November 2017 and be auditable from 1 March 2018.
+Following stakeholder consultation and input these changes took effect in the NFAS Rules and Standards from 1 November 2017 and were auditable from 1 March 2018.

 For more information on the NFAS Changes, please contact AUS-MEAT on the details below.